Cytomegalovirus (CMV) Infection

 - Most healthy children and adults will recover from CMV infection without complications and do not require antiviral treatment.

-- Health-care professionals diagnose CMV infections by culturing the virus from the infected individual or detecting antibodies CMV.
+- Health-care professionals diagnose CMV infections by culturing the virus or detecting CMV DNA from the infected individual or detecting CMV antibodies.

 - Antiviral treatments may improve the prognosis in some patients.

-- There is no commercially available CMV vaccine.
+- There is no commercially available CMV vaccine; experimental vaccines are being studied.

 Get breaking medical news.